Wild river (defn): a remote and freeflowing river surrounded by indigenous forests, shrub or tussock lands

-Most New Zealand rivers have been dramatically altered for irrigation and hydro-electric power.
 Our remaining wild rivers need urgent protection from destruction by hydro-electric dams and farm irrigation.
 Even those on public conservation land are under threat.
 Below are some of the rivers that we are fighting to protect - help us in our fight.

 Forest & Bird has just successfully saved the Mokihinui river from a 85 metre dam.
 More

 Canterbury's Hurunui river is home to endangered kiwi, black fronted tern & banded dotterel.
 It faces both hydro and irrigation threats.
 More

 The Clarence river holds a botanical bounty on its riverbanks, and carries a range of threatened species on its waters - as well as the odd rafter!.
 It is under threat from a range of irrigation and hydro-electric schemes.
 More